SebastianBrenes/Azure_Config_NSG/README.md

 ---

-By completing this tutorial, you gain practical experience in configuring NSGs and analyzing network traffic with Wireshark, which are essential skills for network and cloud administration.
+After compleating this lab, now you know about how to configure NSGs and analyze network traffic with Wireshark.